malignor/wrappedJmeter/Readme.md

 <a name="functionality"></a>
 ## Functionality

-This application will send SOAP messages to the AddFileNotes API of a specified environment.
+This application will send SOAP messages to a specified environment.
-Each message is a record of company key provision, dated before the AddFileNotes API went live.
-This is to ensure that every Company Key provisioning (including the ones before File Notes were possible) has a corresponding File Note.
+This is made so that a single JAR file can be used to perform batch operations, with an embedded Jmeter instance.

 The method by which this application sends these messages is:
 - create a temporary folder for the SOAP sending libraries (this application uses the Apache JMeter libraries as its engine; leveraging industry standard technology)